Pratia: planting, cultivation, maintenance

 Pratia pedunculata and Frankenia laevis

 Its short, running stems bear small leaves, 5 to 10 mm long, more or less evergreen depending on the severity of winter.
-They are alternate, bright green to soft green in colour, ovate in shape, delicately dentate at the edges, resembling water droplets.
-In case of pronounced summer drought, the foliage dries out and becomes deciduous, but the plant eventually reappears when the rains return.
+They are alternate, bright green to light green in colour, ovate in shape, delicately dentate at the edges, resembling water droplets.
+In cases of pronounced summer drought, the foliage dries out and becomes deciduous, but the plant eventually reappears when the rains return.

 The abundant flowering occurs in spring, usually in May-June, and often reappears in July until autumn, sometimes until frost, if the soil remains moist.
 Tiny star-shaped, solitary, and erect flowers dot this leafy carpet.
-They are composed of 5 petals, most often pure white, or white veined with purple, sometimes blue, like the very luminous Pratia pedunculata ‘County Park’.
+They are composed of 5 petals, most often pure white, white veined with purple, or sometimes blue, like the very bright Pratia pedunculata ‘County Park’.
 Borne on long peduncles, they stand out well above the foliage.
-They give way to small, round or ovoid fruits of a plum colour.
+They give way to small, round or ovoid fruits in a plum colour.

 Main species and varieties